club-cooking/club-bookings/README.md

 # who-plays-fabric

-Data and code used in the *who play's fabric* project.
+Data and code used in the *who plays fabric* project.

 ## related work

 Data is sourced from the [ldn-venues](https://github.com/club-cooking/ldn-venues) project.

-## data-raw
+## data

-This folder contains raw data files, detailed below.
+This folder contains the data, detailed below.

 ### `bookings.csv`